scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 inspired by the R ecosystem, and ``dask`` provides parallelization capabilities for a variety of data structures, pandas dataframes among them.

-..
-TODO: add list of problem statements that pandera aims to solve

 This paper introduces a data validation tool called ``pandera``, which provides an intuitive, flexible, and expressive API for validating pandas data structures at runtime.
-The primary problem this library attempts to address is the following: even though ensuring data quality is critical in many contexts like scientific reporting, data analytics, and machine learning, the data validation process can produce considerable cognitive and software engineering overhead.
-Therefore, this tool focuses on making it as easy as possible to perform data validation in a variety of contexts.
+The problems that this library attempts to address are two-fold.
+The first is that dataframes can be difficult to reason about in terms of their contents and properties, especially when they undergo many steps of transformations in complex data processing pipelines.
+The second is that, even though ensuring data quality is critical in many contexts like scientific reporting, data analytics, and machine learning, the data validation process can produce considerable cognitive and software development overhead.
+Therefore, this tool focuses on making it as easy as possible to perform data validation in a variety of contexts and workflows in order to lower the barrier to explicitly defining and enforcing the assumptions about about data.

-In the following sections outline the theoretical and practical underpinnings of data validation, describe in more detail the specific architecture and implementation of the ``pandera`` package, and compare and contrast it with similar tools in the Python and R ecosystems.
+In the following sections I outline the theoretical and practical underpinnings of data validation, describe in more detail the specific architecture and implementation of the ``pandera`` package, and compare and contrast it with similar tools in the Python and R ecosystems.